zckyxew/comp0034-wk7/activities/1-dash.md

 # code continues...
 ```

 If the app is running and your code did not fail, then it should now display the chart you created.
+If the app is not
+running, then run it.

 ### Style the line chart